Jolak5/kanban-copy/books/lessons/lesson_js_classes.md

 ### Why are classes important?

 Classes are one of the foundations of Object Oriented Programming.
-JavaScript doesn't have built-in classes, but it supports classes in a particular way, using objects, and a new class *syntax* was introduced with EcmaScript 6.
+JavaScript doesn't have built-in classes, but it supports classes in a particular way, using objects, and a new class *syntax* was introduced with EcmaScript 6 (you'll learn more about ES6 later in this same module).

 ### Classes and objects